julianachagas/freecodecamp-product-landing-page/README.md

-# FreeCodeCamp - Product Landing Page
+# freeCodeCamp - Product Landing Page

 Project created for the Responsive Web Design Certification from <a href="https://www.freecodecamp.org/learn">freeCodeCamp</a>.